- Home

 Procedure for Requesting Approval of a Lease:

 a.
 Needs for leased space must be requested through the Office of the Associate Vice President for Capital Assets and Real Estate.
-Requests for leasehold improvements and/or tenant upfit improvements are requested using a CPRF and follow the approvals for construction projects of the same estimated cost outlined in Section II.
-The school or department will need to work with the Office of the Associate Vice President for Capital Assets and Real Estate to complete the relevant sections of the CPRF.
+Requests for leasehold improvements and/or tenant upfit improvements are requested through the office of Project Management or FPDC.

 VII.
 Closeout

-Once the project manager declares the project substantially complete, he/she will process a Capital Project Financial Close Out form and submit it to the CBO for code closure in R/3 (Appendix C).
+Once the project manager declares the project substantially complete, a Capital Project Financial Close Out form will be processed and submitted to the CBO for code closure in R/3.

 VIII.
 Capital Equipment and Lease Purchases

 Includes any capital equipment or lease purchase greater than $100,000.
-Approvals follow the same guidelines as capital projects.
+Approvals follow similar guidelines as capital projects.

-- Tier I: purchases costing $500,000 but less than $2.5 million require management center and EVP approval.*
+- Tier I: Purchases costing less than $1.0 million require Dean, Director, or Department Head and Management Center Budget Official approval.*

-- Tier II: purchases costing $2.5 million but less than $10.0 million require management center, EVP and CRC approval.
+- Tier II: Purchases costing $1.0 million but less than $10.0 million require Dean, Director, or Department Head, Management Center Budget Official, Capital Budget Office, and EVP approval.
 BOT approval also required if funded with external debt.*

-- Tier III: purchases costing $10.0 million and greater require management center, EVP, CRC and BOT approval.*
+- Tier III: Purchases costing $10.0 million and greater require Dean, Director, or Department Head, Management Center Budget Official, Capital Budget Office, EVP, Capital Subcommittee, and RC/BOT approval.*

-*For equipment purchases only, required documentation includes the following: short justification explaining the need for the equipment, how/where it will be used, funding source, and any associated space modifications.
+*For equipment purchases only, required documentation includes the following: CAMC Expense Approval Form including short justification explaining the need for the equipment, how/where it will be used, funding source(s), and any associated space modifications.
 Include any related capital costs necessary to support equipment installation.

 History | |